 Hon.
 James Kariuki: Mr. Speaker, the House is in a very confused mood.
 There has to be someone responsible for the bursary issue.
 Not everybody is responsible and we really need to know who this particular individual is.
-Being in government doesn't mean I don't feel what my other colleagues are feeling.
-Being in leadership does not absolve me from the blame that is going on outside there.
+Being in government doesn't mean I don't feel my other colleagues are feeling.
+Being in leadership does not disseminate me from the blame that is going on outside there.
 So, what I am asking here with your due indulgence, what is the next step in the event that these people fail to respond to the matter positively?
 What should we do?
 I asked this same question last week.
 Do we bring the residents to come and be addressed directly or what is in your mind on this bursary issue?
 Otherwise, we will be seen as betraying our friends and we do not want that to happen.
-We would rather lose our seats due to nonperformance but not the Executive failing this Assembly.
+We rather lose our seats due to non-performance but not the executive failing this Assembly.

 Hon.
 Acting Speaker: Thank you and I applaud you for coming in to look for a solution.
-Even from the position of the Chair, we must make resolutions that we are able to stand and defend.
-That is why we are having this discussion because during the first instance, we gave the House a chance to discuss.
-The Hhouse gave the Chair of Budget a chance and he explained where he thinks the problem is, but we still have gaps.
+And even from the position of the Chair, we must make resolutions that we are able to stand and defend.
+That is why we are having this discussion because during the first instance, we gave the house a chance to discuss.
+The house gave the Chair of Budget a chance and he explained where he thinks the problem is, but we still have gaps.
 The Hon.
 Minority Whip.

 Hon.
 Peter Imwatok: Thank you Mr. Speaker for your wisdom.
 I am just in the wilderness of thoughts.
 I thank the Budget Chair for being open on this.
-We invite the Executive to appear before you or give a report, but there is this one impediment, the Controller of Budget's Office.
-We will not work retrogressively on this past years because I am aware that there is an internal audit and investigation taking place in the Executive from 2013 on the issuance of bursaries.
+We invite the executive to appear before you or give a report, but there is this one impediment, the Controller of Budget's office.
+We will not work retrogressively on this past years because I am aware that there is an internal audit and investigation taking place in the executive until 2013 on the issuance of bursaries.
 Hon.
-Speaker, I would implore the Chair and the committees who were given assignment to do this, because the Controller of Budget was given information from the Executive not to issue these bursaries until she confirms the 90 or 100 million shillings was lost.
+Speaker, I would implore the Chair and the committees who were given assignment to do this, because the controller of budget was given information from the executive not to issue these bursaries until she confirms that about 90 or 100 million shillings was lost.

 Hon.
 Speaker, if today I come to your office and tell you not to preside over the Assembly before we confirm there is no bomb, I am sure you will not come to the Assembly until you confirm that there is no bomb.

-That is the information coming from the Office of the Controller of Budget.
-We want this particular office to confirm to us and before your committee that indeed they were instructed by the same County Executive not to issue this money because there is a chase game between the Controller of Budget, the CEC Finance, the CEC Education and the Chief Officers of these sectors.
-This is because the CEC Education will tell you that she is not the one who issued these bursaries and she forgets so quickly that she was the Chief Officer of this sector who is the accounting officer of the sector.
+That is the information coming from the office of the controller of budget.
+We want this particular office to confirm to us and before your committee that indeed they were instructed by the same county executive not to issue this money because there is a chase game between the controller of budget and the CEC Finance and the CEC Education and the chief officers of these sectors because the CEC Education will tell you that she is not the one who issued these bursaries and she forgets so quickly that she was the Chief Officer of this sector who is the accounting officer of the sector.